How to Identify Ransomware Type

 5. Analyze the behavior of ransomware

-Most ransomware variants display certain behaviors that can be used to identify them.
-Such as deleting system files or shadow copies, exfiltrating data, or disabling security software and firewalls.
+Most ransomware variants display certain behaviors that can be used to identify them, such as deleting system files or shadow copies, exfiltrating data, or disabling security software and firewalls.

 Locker Ransomware vs Crypto Ransomware

 In addition to identifying the specific type of ransomware, it is also important to know the difference between locker ransomware and crypto-ransomware.
+Understanding ransomware encryption methods helps determine recovery options.

 Locker ransomware encrypts files and prevents users from accessing them until a ransom is paid.
 It also blocks basic computer functions, like disabling the keyboard and mouse.
 This type of ransomware usually doesn’t destroy your files; it only locks you out of the system until you pay the ransom demand.